denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 messages could be done in advance, with more facility and in volume.
 Prepared messages could then be fed into a machine without human assistance.
-In 1905 Donald Murray wrote that the “object of machine telegraphy [is] not only to increase the saving of telegraph wire<3.>but also to reduce the labour cost of translation and writing by the use of suitable machines.”[31]
-Baudot’s and Murray’s codes were not only shorter but also simpler and less error-prone and thus resulted in less complicated and more durable devices.
+In 1905 Donald Murray wrote that the “object of machine telegraphy [is] not only to increase the saving of telegraph wire [...] but also to reduce the labour cost of translation and writing by the use of suitable machines.”[^15] Baudot’s and Murray’s codes were not only shorter but also simpler and less error-prone and thus resulted in less complicated and more durable devices.